Word Lists — Bulk Search and Redact from a List

 When to Use It

 You've received a list of individuals whose personal information needs to be removed before disclosure.
-Paste the names into a word list, apply it in Search & Redact, and redact every occurrence across all files in one action — instead of searching each name individually.
+Paste the names into a word list, set "Smith" as case-sensitive + whole-word (so you don't accidentally redact "blacksmith"), apply the list in Search & Redact, and redact every occurrence across all files in one action — instead of searching each name individually.